Sandesh-Pyakurel/Bidding/README.md

 ## Security

 BidSecure prioritizes the security and privacy of user data.
-We use Nillion's TinyBid technology to ensure that all bids are encrypted and securely processed, preventing data leakage and unauthorized access.
-For more details on TinyBid, visit the [Nillion website](https://www.nillion.com).
+We use Nillion Network to ensure that all bids are encrypted and securely processed, preventing data leakage and unauthorized access.
+For more details, visit the [Nillion website](https://www.nillion.com).

 ## Contributing